 Kevin Wong

-This summary will provide an overview about two papers: Boussarie et al. 2018 (BO) and Sunagawa et al. 2015 (SU).
-BO describes the potential to increase sampling detection while minimizing sampling effort of assessing shark diversity by comparing eDNA metabarcoding with traditional baited remote underwater video station (BRUVS) and underwater visual census (UVC) survey methods.
+This summary provides an overview about two papers: Boussarie et al. 2018 (BO) and Sunagawa et al. 2015 (SU).
+BO describes the increase in species? detection while minimizing sampling effort by comparing eDNA metabarcoding in sharks with traditional baited remote underwater video station (BRUVS) and underwater visual census (UVC) survey methods.
 SU used the dataset from Tara Oceans, a unique mass sampling of oceanic water from multiple depths and environments globally, to characterize microbial genetic diversity.
-Both papers use metabarcoding techniques to answer very different questions.
-BO used metabarcoding to determine the presence or absence of sharks in New Caledonia and compared the results to other tedious methods.
+Both studies use metabarcoding techniques to answer different questions.
+BO determined the presence or absence of sharks in New Caledonia and compared the results to other tedious methods.
 SU used metabarcoding to determine the microbiome of the ocean and how the changes are largely determined by temperature.
-To synthesize these papers, I will pose and address the following questions: (1) what are the advantages of using metabarcoding techniques in these papers and (2) what are the disadvantages of metabarcoding in these papers.
+To synthesize these papers, I will pose and address the following questions: (1) what are the advantages and (2) disadvantages of using metabarcoding techniques in these papers.

 What are the advantages of using metabarcoding techniques?

-In the BO paper, they conclude that eDNA approaches requires less sampling effort and a more sensitive detection of shark species when compared to BRUV and UVC detection.
+For BO, eDNA approaches requires less sampling effort and are more sensitive to detect shark species when compared to BRUV and UVC.
 The authors suggest that eDNA samples are able to detect over a longer period of time, and a larger area, potentially increasing the detection of biodiversity.
 BRUVS and UVC are highly depended on personnel expertise and environmental conditions, such as visibility.
 Additionally, eDNA is a discreet, non-biased way of determining biodiversity, as it does not promote any behavioural responses that may bias presence or absences of a species.
 In the SU paper, metabarcoding is a necessity to analyse microbial communities over many samples.
 By utilizing a metabarcoding approach, the authors were able to characterize the ocean microbiome, determine the taxonomic breakdown, and functionality of the microbes from a wide array of samples.
 With this large data set of 68 global locations in epipelagic and mesopelagic waters, SU determined that the ocean microbiome is stratified by depth and is largely driven by differences in temperature.

 What are the disadvantages of using metabarcoding techniques?